bufbuild/buf/README.md

 Simultaneously, we'll be working on our next goal, which is to solve the bigger problem: now that you have consistent and compatible APIs, how do you, and your customers, consume them?

-Phase 2 is the **Buf Image Registry**, Our goal is for the Buf Image Registry to be a publicly hosted and on-prem service that will receive [Images](https://buf.build/docs/build-images) built by `buf`, and let you produce and consume various generated artifacts such as:
+Phase 2 is the **Buf Schema Registry**, Our goal is for the Buf Schema Registry to be a publicly hosted and on-prem service that will receive [Images](https://buf.build/docs/build-images) built by `buf`, and let you produce and consume various generated artifacts such as: